Short-On-Time/sot-group2/README.md

 - **install-all** *install all dependencies (both backend and frontend)*

 ## Examples

+Make sure you have all dependencies installed by running `npm run install-all` at the root folder.

 - To run locally (backend and frontend): `npm run start-dev`
 - To run backend: go to root folder and run: `npm start`
 - To run frontend: go to /client folder and run: `npm start`